 Applicants who are non-native speakers of English and have not taken the General Graduate Record Examination (GRE) are required to take the Test of English as a Foreign Language (TOEFL).
 Please note: the GRE is required of all applicants to the Doctor of Psychology in Clinical Psychology PsyD Program.
 Applicants to other programs are encouraged to submit GRE scores to enhance their application.

-International applicants must provide a copy of their visa before beginning the program.
+International applicants in on-campus programs must provide a copy of their visa before beginning the program.

 - $60.00 Application Fee (non-refundable), $75.00 if applying to two programs.
 On the electronic application it is paid online before submission.